-Unfortunately, it is often not easy to discover how to start this logical sequence of steps or how to get to the conclusion that Q is true.
+Unfortunately, it is often not easy to discover how to start this logical sequence of steps.
 We will describe a method of exploration that often can help in discovering the steps of a proof.
-This method
+This method will involve working forward from the hypothesis, P, and backward from the conclusion, Q. We will use a device called the "know-show table" to help organize our thoughts and the steps of the proof.
+This will be illustrated with the proposition from Beginning Activity 2.